EDMIG/tf_opencv/README.md

 ## tf_opencv
-Use Tensorflow DLL and use Opencv DLL to do predict and train in the future
+C++ project, which use Tensorflow DLL and use Opencv DLL to do predict and train

 ## tensorflow dll and library downloads